 End-to-end deep learning

-Transformer-based model trained on ~82 million human spectra; no feature engineering required and readily integrates into diverse proteomics workflows.
+Transformer-based model trained on approximately 271 million PSMs from 11 species; no feature engineering required and readily integrates into diverse proteomics workflows.

 Robust and versatile